martinezguillaume/react-native-scroll-sync/README.md

 ## ✨ Highlights

+- 🧩 **Perfect for collapsible headers**, tab views, or split layouts
 - ⚡️ **Full JavaScript** — no native code, no linking
 - 📱 **Expo Go** compatible
 - 🧵 **Works with** `ScrollView`, `FlatList`, and `SectionList`